Relintai/pandemonium_engine_docs/tutorials/export/exporting_for_macos.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Keep ``Code Signing`` enabled and leave the ``Identity`` option empty (when exporting from a computer running macOS, on other platforms this option is hidden).
-In this case Godot will use a ad-hoc signature, which will make running an exported app easier for the end users, see the :ref:`Running Godot apps on macOS <doc_running_on_macos>` page for more information.
+In this case Godot will use a ad-hoc signature, which will make running an exported app easier for the end users, see the `Running Godot apps on macOS <doc_running_on_macos>` page for more information.

 Signing Options
 ~~~~~~~~~~~~~~~